arroz/epaperboard/README.md

 By creating a config file defining what you want to monitor, and writing scripts to issue HTTP requests, you can monitor anything!
-From the most complex server deployments to Arduino boards with WiFi chips, or wireless and USB sensors talking to the Pi somehow, your imagination is the limit.
+From the most complex server deployments to Arduino boards with WiFi chips, or wireless and USB sensors talking to this or another Raspberry Pi on the same network, your imagination is the limit.

 # Security

 The built in web server provides no authentication nor SSL.
 Essentially, anything in your network can talk to it.
-If you need to implement SSL or authentication, you will have to implement those changes yourself.
+If you need SSL or authentication, you will have to implement those changes yourself.

 An important note if you want to perform such modifications: one reason I'm using [Bottle](https://bottlepy.org/docs/dev/) as a server, aside from its simplicity, is the fact it's single threaded.
 Although for most uses this would be